theBrianCui/CSC-143-Notes/10.07/src/README.md

  - Extend existing code behavior, but do not affect its original specification (requirements, expectations)
  - Write code that is *stable* and can be re-used, not modified, for when requirements change
- - Rely on stable interfaces and abstract classes (today) that never change, but can have concrete implementations that change
+ - Rely on stable interfaces and abstract classes that never change, but can have concrete implementations that change

 ## Project 0 Retrospective